-(ii) Areas of replacement habitat/ features should be of equivalent size or larger than those lost. (iiii) Habitat translocation will not be supported unless it can be () demonstrated that there is a high likelihood of success and that there (iv) Provision should be made for the long-term monitoring and management of the compensatory habitat/ features to ensure the effective and long-term replacement of features lost through planning agreements or other mechanisms. (v) Compensatory provision should be the same as the features lost.
-NE2(c) In instances where parts (a) and (b) of this policy relate to features and sites of earth heritage value the Council will seek the following additional measures: (i) Conservation by the recording of temporary exposures where permanent physical preservation cannot be achieved. (ii) Conservation by preservation of site investigation samples, borehole data and geological records.
-NE2(d) Any proposed development affecting a protected species should demonstrate that: (i) The species is effectively accommodated within the design and layout of the proposed development. (ii) Work is appropriately timed to avoid disturbance during breeding season or other periods when a species is vulnerable. (iii) Proposals for replacements will be effective in maintaining local populations of the species where any feature or habitat is unavoidably lost. (iv) There is a high likelihood that translocation will be successful and there is no prospect of retention in-situ .

-- 5.20 The content of the site protection policies in the Unitary Development Plan is designed to ensure that the borough's wildlife resource is not eroded.
-It is not envisaged that the provision of compensatory habitats or earth heritage features of equivalent value will necessarily be easy for planning applicants to achieve where SINCs, SLINCs or important habitats are involved. - 5.21 In many cases there are opportunities for enhancing the natural environment.
-These may include: - Habitat creation; - Restoration and management of existing habitats or features; - Provision of artificial features e.g. bird or bat boxes. - 5.22 Where development incorporates a designated site, the Council will encourage the site owner to allow public access and work with the Council and Natural England to declare a Local Nature Reserve. - 5.23 For compensatory features provided as a requirement of UDP policy ENV23(b) the standards required are described in Chapter 7.
+- (ii) Areas of replacement habitat/ features should be of equivalent size or larger than those lost. - (iii) Habitat translocation will not be supported unless it can be demonstrated that there is a high likelihood of success and that there is no prospect of retention in-situ. - (iv) Provision should be made for the long-term monitoring and management of the compensatory habitat/ features to ensure the effective and long-term replacement of features lost through planning agreements or other mechanisms. - (v) Compensatory provision should be the same as the features lost. - NE2(c) In instances where parts (a) and (b) of this policy relate to features and sites of earth heritage value the Council will seek the following additional measures: - (i) Conservation by the recording of temporary exposures where permanent physical preservation cannot be achieved. - (ii) Conservation by preservation of site investigation samples, borehole data and geological records. - NE2(d) Any proposed development affecting a protected or important species should demonstrate that: - (i) The species is effectively accommodated within the design and layout of the proposed development. - (ii) Work is appropriately timed to avoid disturbance during breeding season or other periods when a species is vulnerable. - (iii) Proposals for replacement features or habitats will be effective in maintaining local species populations where loss is unavoidable. - (iv) There is a high likelihood that translocation will be successful and there is no prospect of retention in-situ. - 5.20 The site protection policies in the Unitary Development Plan are designed to ensure that the borough's wildlife resource is not eroded.
+It is not envisaged that the provision of compensatory habitats or earth heritage features of equivalent value will necessarily be easy for planning applicants to achieve where SINCs or SLINCs are involved. - 5.21 In many cases there are opportunities for enhancing the natural environment.
+These may include: - Habitat creation; - Restoration and management of existing habitats or features; - Provision of artificial features e.g. bird or bat boxes. - 5.22 Where development incorporates a designated site, the Council will encourage the site owner to allow public access and work with the Council and Natural England to declare a Local Nature Reserve.
+The Council's UDP policy ENV20: Local Nature Reserves identifies several privately owned sites where the declaration of a Local Nature Reserve is a priority. - 5.23 For compensatory features provided as a requirement of UDP policy ENV23(b) the standards required are described in Chapter 7.